Superconducting quantum computing: DiVincenzo's criteria

-The final two criteria have been experimentally proven by research performed by ETH with two superconducting qubits connected by a coaxial cable.
+The final two criteria have been experimentally proven by research performed by ETH Zurich university with two superconducting qubits connected by a coaxial cable.

 Challenges

-One of the primary challenges of superconducting quantum computing is the extremely low temperatures at which superconductors like Bose-Einstein Condensates exist.
-Other basic challenges in superconducting qubit design are shaping the potential well and choosing particle mass such that energy separation between two specific energy levels is unique, differing from all other interlevel energy separation in the system, since these two levels are used as logical states of the qubit.
+Many current challenges faced by superconducting quantum computing lie in the field of microwave engineering.
+Some challenges in superconducting qubit design are shaping the potential well and choosing particle mass such that energy separation between two specific energy levels is unique, differing from all other interlevel energy separation in the system, since these two levels are used as logical states of the qubit.
+Other challenges are mitigating sources of noise in the system.
+Finally, even more challenges occur a result of scaling to larger and larger device sizes.